Sahil8877/Effectiveness-of-Kplus1-shot-learning-in-LLM-s/README.md

 ### A project to investigate the effect of contexts on the RAG performance.

-In this project, we built a simple RAG pipeline, which takes retrieved raw passages as context to LLM.
+In this project, I built a simple RAG pipeline, which takes retrieved raw passages as context to LLM.

 #### How to use it?